 Since our original development of this polarimeter, significant improvements to the shielding, detectors, electronics, time-of-flight system, and beam dump have been made, resulting in the current version of the polarimeter presented below.
 A very early result reported asymmetry measurements from foils of three different Zs (29, 47, and 79) in reasonable agreement with expectations, as well as OTR measurements showing that the beam profile was independent of the beam polarization to a high degree (P-1).
 Detailed measurements of a beam with constant polarization at three different beam energies (2.75 MeV, 5.0 MeV, and 8.2 MeV) made with the original polarimeter with the addition of time-of-flight background rejection have been presented, along with fits to the asymmetry versus target foil thickness at each energy using a semi-empirical model based on Wegener's study of the double scattering problem (S-6, W-1).
 The entire three energy data set was fit very well with this model, as shown in figure 1, and is consistent with the polarization at all three beam energies being the same within about 0.3%.
 It is worth noting that foil thicknesses spanning a factor of 100, from 0.05 μm to 5 μm were used in these measurements.
-Using an unpolarized beam, it was determined that the instrumental asymmetry of the polarimeter was $(4 \pm 6)$ x 10-4.
+Using an unpolarized beam, it was determined that the instrumental asymmetry of the polarimeter was $(4 \pm 6) \times 10^{-4}$.
 Finally, it should be noted that no radiative corrections were included in the computation of the Sherman function at these three energies.
 Given the dependence of the leading order radiative corrections on energy, this result provides strong circumstantial support that the net effect of these corrections largely cancels, as theoretically anticipated.

 One other polarimeter operating in the MeV range at an accelerator has been reported (T-1).
 This device was operated between 1 and 3.5 MeV at the MAMI microtron accelerator at Mainz.
-It employed two double-focusing spectrometer magnets followed by scintillation detectors, with a fixed scattering angle of 164°, corresponding to the maximum analyzing power at 2 MeV.
+It employed two double-focusing spectrometer magnets followed by scintillation detectors, with a fixed scattering angle of 164_o, corresponding to the maximum analyzing power at 2 MeV.
 They reported a reproducibility better than 1% in their asymmetry measurements, and believe they reach an absolute accuracy for the measured polarization of about 1%.

-Figure 1.
-Asymmetry versus foil thickness measured at three different energies with the original version of the polarimeter.
-The fits to the data are based on a semi-empirical model developed by M. Steigerwald (S-1).
+Figure 1. (color) Asymmetry versus foil thickness measured at three different energies with the original version of the polarimeter.
+The fits to the three data sets (measured scattering asymmetry versus target foil thickness) are based on the semi-empirical model developed by M. Steigerwald (S-1).
+The fit intercept at zero foil thickness, along with the theoretically calculated Sherman function, then determines the beam polarization.